 Kythira

-- The capital Chora with its castle.
-Within the castle walls you can still see many old churches
+- The capital Chora with its Venetian castle

 - Paleochori, ruins of the ancient capital of the island near Agia Pelagia